wp-plugins/collabpress/readme.txt

 Tags: task, management, basecamp, to do, projects, planning, tracking, reporting Requires at least: 2.9
 Tested up to: 2.9.1
-Stable tag: 0.3.0.0
+Stable tag: 0.4

 Project management and task tracking software for WordPress and WPMU

 == Description ==

-This plugin adds project and task management functionality to WordPress!
-Easily create projects and tasks for each project.
+This plugin adds project and task management functionality to WordPress.
+Easily create projects and assign tasks to users.

 Features include: